Keyboard shortcuts

 Compaction & Cache Strategy

-NoKV’s compaction pipeline borrows the leveled‑LSM layout from RocksDB, but layers it with an ingest buffer, lightweight cache telemetry, and simple concurrency guards so the implementation stays approachable while still handling bursty workloads.
+NoKV’s compaction pipeline borrows the leveled‑LSM layout from RocksDB, but layers it with a landing buffer, lightweight cache telemetry, and simple concurrency guards so the implementation stays approachable while still handling bursty workloads.

 1. Overview

-Compactions are orchestrated by compact.Manager with lsm.levelManager implementing the executor hooks.
+Compactions are orchestrated by lsm.compaction with lsm.levelManager supplying scheduling input and executing the plan.
 Each level owns two lists of tables:

 • tables – the canonical sorted run for the level.

-• ingest – a staging buffer that temporarily holds SSTables moved from the level above when there is not yet enough work (or bandwidth) to do a full merge.
+• landing – a landing buffer that temporarily holds SSTables moved from the level above when there is not yet enough work (or bandwidth) to do a full merge.

 1. L0 table count – loosely capped by Options.NumLevelZeroTables.